Skip to content

 “After separating from my wife, and having to sell the family home, I was left with just over £100,000 to get a new home.
 At the age of 61, I was considered too old to get a mortgage, so buying outright was my only option.

 “I didn’t know anything about shared ownership – I thought it was something just for young people.
-But, when I looked into it and met Clarion’s sales advisor, it become clear it would be the perfect solution for me.”
+But, when I looked into it and met Clarion’s sales advisor, it became clear it would be the perfect solution for me.”

 As a share-buyer, Eddie paid £93,000 for a 35% share of his new flat, meaning he is mortgage free and pays £560 a month, which covers his existing rent and service charges.